raylaijh/raylaijh.github.io.test/_posts/2020-08-05-terraform-ansible.md

 ### Readily available resources

-From a user's perspective, the ease of developing these codes will help if there is a library of "templates" or "ready made code" available for reference, or even serve as a self service for users who may not be administrating the infrastructure.
+From a user's perspective, the ease of developing these codes will help if there is a library of "templates" or "ready made code" available for reference, or even serve as a self service for users who may not be administrating the infrastructure layer.
 In Terraform, the piece of code is called `module` (not to be confused with the Ansible module), while in Ansible, it is refered as `playbook`.
 The snippet which I have shared earlier can be considered as a `module` or `playbook` respectively.

 Both tools do boast the availability of a library of codes available for users to use.